-(2) I have made every effort to only eat at restaurants where I feel the staff is knowledgable enough to give me a safe meal.
+(2) I have made every effort to only eat at restaurants where I feel the staff is knowledgeable enough to give me a safe meal.
 I make every effort possible to plan my meals ahead of time.
 If I know I’m going to be in an area, I research restaurants so I know where I can go.
-I rarely eat out willy nilly.
+I rarely eat out willy-nilly.

 (3) I am using my Nima Sensor to test my food for gluten, too.
-In case you hadn’t heard of the Nima Sensor, it’s a small, portable gluten detecting device that helps you decode whether or not your food is gluten-free.
+In case you haven’t heard of the Nima Sensor, it’s a small, portable gluten-detecting device that helps you decide whether or not your food is gluten-free.

 I’ve tried to test as many restaurants as possible – thanks to my friends at Nima Sensor for hooking me up with so many test capsules!

-So if you see pictures of a black little device smiling in each picture, you’ll know that place has been Nima tested (and my results are all documented in the Nima app too, which anyone can see regardless if they own a Nima Sensor).
-(Read more about the Nima Sensor and get a coupon code HERE.)
+So if you see pictures of a black little device smiling in each picture, you’ll know that place has been Nima tested (and my results are all documented in the Nima app too, which anyone can see regardless if they own a Nima Sensor.)

 If you are traveling, EVER, I highly recommend bringing along your own Nima Sensor for the ride!

 (4) From my vantage point, it seems like the food culture here in London is quite understanding of us gluten-free folk.
-There is always a small section at every grocery store I’ve been to that has gluten-free and free-from foods including pasta, bread, treats and such.
-This includes grocery stores like Tesco and Sainsbury, which you find all over the place.
+There is always a small section at every grocery store I’ve been to with gluten-free and free-from foods, including pasta, bread, treats, and such.
+This includes grocery stores like Tesco and Sainsbury, which you find everywhere.